[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Such speeds will lead to capabilities not possible today.
 For this reason, it becomes difficult to know whether innovations will come from one of the large companies or from the mind of an unknown inventor working in his garage.

-Whatever happens, these 5G stocks to buy will likely lead the way in the new networks from a larger company perspective, profiting from 5G while trading at reasonable valuations:
+Whatever happens, these 5G stocks to buy will likely be among the large companies that lead the way in the new networks, profiting from 5G while trading at reasonable valuations:

 5G Stocks to Buy: Apple (AAPL)